slapz/frckl-init-wordpress/README.md

-To make this work I assume that you have basic knowledge of the shell and that you have installed the following dependancies: wget, node, compass, sass and the node-plugins grunt and jake.
+To make this work I assume that you have basic knowledge of the shell and that you have installed the following dependancies: curl, node, compass, sass and the node-plugins grunt and jake.
 Use npm, brew, apt-get or whatever to install these first.

 ## Installation